nikoss/my-translation-contributions/README.md

       (Viking-themed fish-slaughtering game for android)
       complete translation of the application

+- Transistor
+      (radio app for android)
+      complete translation of the application

 - Yalp Store
       (an android app that lets you download apps from Google Play Store)
       complete translation of the application